 Confirmation there is a significant emergency or dangerous situation and authorization to send messages is time dependent and determined by the incident.
 Confirmation of significant emergencies will require direct investigation by appropriate University personnel.
-The University and University personnel will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the appropriate elements of the emergency notification system, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.
+Taking into account the safety of the community, University personnel will determine the content of the notification and initiate the appropriate elements of the emergency notification system, unless the notification will, in the professional judgment of responsible authorities, compromise efforts to assist victims or to contain, respond to, or otherwise mitigate the emergency.